-The AGROFERT Group companies carry out their business activities based on healthy long-term supplier and customer relationships, above-standard management performance of employees, the ability to react flexibly to market conditions and changes in the business environment, and also thanks to effective use of synergy effects across the entire Group.
+The AGROFERT Group companies conduct their business activities based on healthy long-term supplier and customer relationships, above-standard management performance of employees, the ability to react flexibly to market conditions and changes in the business environment, and also thanks to effective use of synergy effects across the entire Group.
 Key elements of AGROFERT Group's long-term management strategy include a systematic rationalization and efficiency enhancement of the internal management and control system and a continuous evaluation of business models and selection of the appropriate business model for the sectors in which AGROFERT Group operates.

-In 2024, we expect the AGROFERT Group to maintain its long-term stable economic performance.
-However, compared to the 2023 results, we expect a better performance, especially in the fertiliser segment; 2023 was a difficult year for the segment due to lower demand for fertilisers and a significant decline in fertiliser sales prices in the first half of 2023.
-We expect a significant improvement particularly in the newly integrated LAT Nitrogen group, with positive effects of the synergies and cost-saving measures implemented.
-We also expect improved performance in the specialty chemicals segment, particularly in DEZA.
-Performance in the food production segment is expected to remain good, similarly to last year.
-Conversely, in the agriculture segment, we expect a slight year-on-year deterioration in performance due to low market prices of crop commodities on the European market and a declining support of conventional agriculture from European and national sources.
+In 2025, we expect the AGROFERT Group to maintain its long-term stable economic performance.
+However, compared to the 2024 results, we expect a better performance, especially in the fertilizer segment; 2024 was a difficult year for the segment particularly due to high prices of natural gas in Europe and also due to high imports of nitrogen products from regions outside the EU, particularly from Russia.
+We expect a significant improvement particularly in the LAT Nitrogen segment, where the positive effects of the synergies and savings measures implemented should be more pronounced.
+We also expect improved performance in the specialty chemicals segment.
+Performance in the food production segment is expected to remain good, similarly, to last year.
+In the agriculture segment, we expect a slight year-on-year improvement in performance, in particular in primary agricultural production, where lower yields per hectare of some crops, mainly due to climate impacts, and declining support for conventional agriculture from European and national sources had a negative impact on the results in 2024.

-In 2024, the amount of capital expenditures is expected to increase year on year and to significantly exceed the level of depreciation.
-This year's capital expenditures will focus primarily on energy savings and further production greening.
-The most important projects include a general overhaul outage of LAT Nitrogen's production plant in Linz, the start of construction of a new bakery line for McDonald's at Lieken Brot, the completion of a new fertiliser storage hall with a packaging line at SKW, the start of construction of a new chicken slaughterhouse in Vodňany, the expansion of AGROFERT Deutschland's Drebkau site and the construction of several new cowsheds, including milking plants, in the Czech Republic and Slovakia.
-Investments in the modernisation of chemical, food, agricultural, timber and other plants will continue.
+In 2025, we assume capital expenditures at a similar level as in 2024.
+This year's capital expenditures will focus primarily on efficiency and greening of production and also energy savings.
+The most important projects include the commencement of the biogas production project in Ethanol Energy, a.s., ongoing construction of a new bakery line for McDonald's in Germany, construction of a new chicken slaughterhouse in Vodňany, the start of construction of a new toast line in Hungary, investments into the tertiary reduction system at Duslo, a.s. and the construction of several new cowsheds, including milking plants, in the Czech Republic and Slovakia.
+Capital expenditures into the modernization of chemical, food, agricultural, timber and other operations will continue.

-In 2024, the AGROFERT Group will continue to fulfil its strategic priorities, including the achievement of business objectives and caring for employees and their development.
+In 2025, the AGROFERT Group will continue to fulfil its strategic priorities, including the achievement of business objectives and caring for employees and their development.

-Thanks to the above, the Board of Directors of AGROFERT, a.s., is convinced that the 2024 activities will contribute to maintaining the continuity of positive developments of the entire Group's business.
-The 2024 business activities are intended to support sustainable development of the business activities of individual Group companies and to defend the Group's leading positions in the domestic market, as well as in other Central European markets.
+Thanks to the above, the Board of Directors of AGROFERT, a.s., is convinced that the 2025 activities will contribute to maintaining the continuity of positive developments of the entire Group's business.
+The 2025 business activities are intended to support sustainable development of the business activities of individual Group companies and to defend the Group's leading positions in the domestic market, as well as in other Central European markets.